Dairy-free Fudgsicles to Make at Home with Just 4 Ingredients

 Make dairy-free fudgsicles at home with just 4 ingredients.
-They are all of the smooth, creamy, and chocolaty flavor and texture you remember.
+They are all of the smooth, creamy, and chocolaty flavour and texture you remember.
 But they are better for you made with real fruit, dark chocolate and dairy-free milk.
 Make it in 5 minutes tonight, and enjoy it in the morning.

 Remember fudgsicles, those chocolate ice cream-on-a-stick treats from childhood?
 They still sell them.
 Those ice cream bars are highly processed with over 16 ingredients on the label.
 They also contain barley, dairy, and three different kinds of sugar — sugar, corn syrup, and high fructose corn syrup.
 What if you could make a healthier fudgsicle at home?
 One that was actually good for you and good tasting, that had the same creamy chocolate texture you remember from your childhood?
-What if it cost you less money and tasted even better than the store bought version?
+What if it cost you less money and tasted even better than the store-bought version?

 4 ingredient fudgsicles are healthier and easy to make at home.
 You’ll need an ice pop mold and a blender for this easy recipe.